 Masood's phone is understood to have connected with WhatsApp two minutes before the attack, but the messaging app's encryption system means police may not know what if anything was communicated.

 The Hyundai driven by Masood had been hired in Spring Hill, Birmingham, from a branch of Enterprise.

-Police have been contacted by about 3,500 witnesses - 1,000 who were on Westminster Bridge and 2,500 who were within the Parliamentary estate at the time.
+Police were contacted by about 3,500 witnesses - 1,000 who were on Westminster Bridge and 2,500 who were within the Parliamentary estate at the time.

 Hundreds of videos and pictures have been uploaded to the NPCC website, Mr Rowley added.